nityanandan/Fake-News-Detection/README.md

 > Calculated Tf-Idf and used Count Vectorizer to encode the words into integers.

-> Algorithms Used and their accuracy (Cross validadtion done)
+> Algorithms Used and their accuracy (Cross validation done)
   * Logistic Regression: 94
   * Decision Tree Classifier: 96
   * Random Forest Classifier: